syncfusion-content/blazor-docs/blazor/chip/customization.md

 ```

-Output be like the below.
+Output will be like the below.

 ![Customizing Blazor Chip Styles](./images/blazor-chip-style.png)